 Are you thinking of purchasing a new car?
 While visions of family road trips, highway joyrides, and that new car smell may be filling your head, chances are you will have to think about something a lot less fun before you drive your new set of wheels off the lot: paying for it.

-Most Americans who live in cities where driving a car is necessary are also finding it necessary to take out an auto loan when they purchase that car: in 2015, more than half of all used cars and a full 85.9 percent of new cars were financed through a loan.
+Most Americans who live in cities where driving a car is necessary are also finding it necessary to take out an auto loan when they purchase that car.
+In 2018, more than half of all used cars and a full 85.1% of new cars were financed through a loan.

-The average monthly car payment on a new vehicle in 2017 was a hefty $479, and as of 2016, the average car loan was a whopping $30,032 with an average length of 68 months — that’s over five and a half years!
-Interest rates on auto loans are also rising and will cost you well over 4 percent annually on average.
+The average monthly car payment on a new vehicle in 2018 was a hefty $545, and the average car loan had an average length of 69 months—that’s over five and a half years.

 If you’re thinking of purchasing a new car and taking out an auto loan, it’s important to understand the factors that go into determining your average monthly car payment so that you can determine what sort of loan makes the most sense for you.